 The proposed changes are predicted to reduce carbon emissions by reducing the number of collection vehicles on the roads, and those vehicles will be more efficient and environmentally friendly.

 The new kerbside collection service is predicted to reduce carbon emissions by around 220,000KG of CO2.

-The strategy will be debated at Full Council on Thursday 15 July.
-If approved, the changes to the collection service will be implemented from 2022 onwards.
+The strategy was approved by Full Council on Thursday 15 July.
+The changes to the collection service will be implemented from 2022 onwards.
 We will continue to keep residents informed throughout the process.